 A hackathon is an event, typically lasting multiple days, in which a large number of people meet to collaboratively build out their ideas using technology.
-We'll be partaking in this kind of hacking, not this kind.

 Any college or high school students over 18 years of age from anywhere in the world are eligible.
 This includes graduate students, but be sure to understand any agreements you’ve made with your university with regards to research and IP.
 If you are enrolled at a UC campus but not yet 18, you are also eligible to participate.
-We wish we could invite minors but unfortunately cannot for legal reasons.

 Bring your student ID, computer, any external peripherals you may need (chargers, monitors, etc.), any other hardware that you definitely plan on using, and an open mind.
 Also bring a change of clothes, a toothbrush, and any other toiletries you may need.
 You may also bring a sleeping bag if you plan to nap.

 General volunteers help out with logistics during the event such as check in, clean up, food distribution, and other tasks that make SD Hacks possible!